rcazzara/seldovia/_people/Balashoff_Baby.md

 cemetery_plot: 112
 source_file: Cemetery Directory
 ---
 **BABY BALASHOFF**, child of [**Mike and Virginia Balashoff**](./Balashoff_Mikkel_Jr.md), was born and died in 1937 and is buried with a brother, Steve, in the Seldovia City Cemetery in Plot #112.
-City Recordsindicate that there are two Balashoff babies in one grave: Steve and this baby.
+City Records indicate that there are two Balashoff babies in one grave: Steve and this baby.